 Colic is the name for excessive and frequent crying in a baby who appears to be otherwise healthy.
-It's a common problem that affects up to 1 in 5 babies.
+It affects up to 1 in 5 babies.

 Colic usually starts when a baby is 2 weeks old.
 It usually ends by 4 months of age.
 Sometimes it lasts until the baby is 6 months old.

 It is not known why babies get colic.

 Colic can be upsetting for parents.
 It's hard to see your baby crying so intensely, and it can seem like your baby is in pain.